 Thanks to tens of billions of dollars of automotive research, lithium-ion battery prices have dropped from $1,200/kWh (kilowatt-hour) in 2010 to under $200/kWh today.
 And costs are expected to continue dropping to $62/kWh by 2030.

 We are heading to a tipping point where the cost of solar panels combined with a battery pack in the garage is cheaper than buying electricity from the power company.
 That’s why the new market for energy storage systems is expected to rise eightfold, from approximately 100,000 installations in 2019 to 800,000 in 2023.

 According to my calculations, given the declining costs of solar and storage, we are only a few decades away from a future where every home produces and stores its own energy.
 We’ll wonder why we ever relied on corporate-controlled grids to power our lives.

 A future where we only use renewable energy will take time.
 But throughout the years, public sentiment about solar has improved.
 In a recent Pew Research Center poll, 46% of U.S. homeowners have “given serious thought to adding solar panels at their home in the past year.”
 That’s a 6% increase from when the same question was posed just three years ago.

 While 6% doesn’t seem like a high number, it equates to 7.7 million potential new customers.

-As America’s Reset leads to a homebuying surge, many of these new homeowners will add solar to their new homes.
-That’s why I believe the solar industry will surge higher than the forecasts in the next few years.
+As the new era leads to a homebuying surge, many of these new homeowners will add solar to their new homes.
+That’s why the solar industry will surge higher than the forecasts in the next few years.